See where we provide neonatal care:

-If you are a recently graduated neonatal nurse practitioner (NNP) looking to transition into practice, you have the opportunity to do so under the guidance of some of the most accomplished NNPs in the country.
-The Children’s Hospital Colorado NNP Fellowship is the first NNP fellowship in the country accredited by the American Nurses Credentialing Center.
+If you are a recent graduate of a neonatal nurse practitioner (NNP) program looking to transition into practice, you could do so under the guidance of some of the most accomplished NNPs in the country.
+The Children’s Hospital Colorado NNP Fellowship was the first NNP fellowship in the country accredited with distinction by the American Nurses Credentialing Center Practice Transition Accreditation Program.

 Our NNP fellowship is a one-year program that helps NNPs transition to practice in one of the best children’s hospitals in the country.
-Our fellowship is designed to facilitate the transition of a recent NNP graduate from a master’s or doctoral student to a competent and confident NNP.
-Fellowship graduates then join the Children’s Colorado NNP Program, which supports neonatal intensive care units (NICUs) and special care nurseries (SCNs) throughout Colorado’s Front Range region.
+The fellowship is designed to facilitate the transition of a recent NNP graduate from a master’s or doctoral student to a competent and confident NNP.
+After successful completion of the fellowship, graduates may then be invited to join the Children’s Colorado NNP Program, which supports neonatal intensive care units (NICUs) and special care nurseries (SCNs) throughout Colorado’s Front Range region.

-This process allows new NNPs to work and learn in a clinical setting while obtaining all their requisite licenses and credentials.
-It also creates a more consistent and formal process to prepare NNPs to confidently lead care on their own in a NICU or other nursery.
+The fellowship allows new NNP graduates to work and learn in a clinical setting while obtaining their requisite licenses and credentials.
+It also creates a more consistent and formal process to prepare NNPs to confidently lead care autonomously in a NICU or another nursery.

 What to expect from the Neonatal Nurse Practitioner Fellowship

 Our competency-based curriculum combines classroom learning with hands-on experience in clinical and lab settings.